guzhaoyuan/snake_robot/README.md

 ## TODO

+- [ ] soft limit and transmission jnt motor space convert
-- [ ] put the snake in gazebo to see how it does in real world
+- [x] put the snake in gazebo to see how it does in real world
 - [ ] IK for 2-DoF snake
-- [ ] implement position and velocity interface
+- [x] implement position interface
 - [ ] drive one motor
-- [ ] resource management
+- [x] resource management

 ## Resources